Columbia Community Service Grantees

 is a non-denominational, parent cooperative day care center, founded in 1972, and licensed by the New York City Department of Health.

-is dedicated to enabling young children who are at high risk of reading failure to become strong and enthusiastic readers, writers, listeners, and speakers, and to develop the skills, habits, and behaviors that will support their success in school and in life.
+is dedicated to enabling young children who are at high risk of reading failure to become strong and enthusiastic readers, writers, listeners, and speakers.

 strives to be a model of exemplary early childhood practices, providing an emerging curriculum that is child-centered, developmentally appropriate, and play based.